 It boasts ten of the ‘Most Beautiful Villages in France’ and has an underground maze of crystal caves.
 This area of south-west France has been attracting humans for 450,000 years.
-You can visit the most famous of them all, the Lascaux, nicknamed the prehistoric Sistine Chapel.
-Rocamadour has been a pilgrimage route for thousands of years and is in the top five of the most visited attractions in France.
+You can visit the most famous of them, the Lascaux, nicknamed the prehistoric Sistine Chapel.
+Rocamadour has been a pilgrimage route for thousands of years and is in France’s top five most visited attractions.

-Bathrooms have multi-jet showers, thick fluffy robes, slippers and orange-scented toiletries by Hermes.
+Bathrooms have multi-jet showers, thick fluffy robes, slippers, and orange-scented toiletries by Hermes.

 Although the Dordogne is inland, where it lacks in the sea department, it makes up for in freshwater swimming and fly-fishing.
-If relaxation isn’t your thing, then the Hotel’s owner Stephanie will organise the itinerary for you.
+If relaxation isn’t your thing, then the Hotel’s owner, Stephanie, will organise the itinerary for you.

-Chateau de la Treyne offers double rooms priced from €300 (Room only, based on 2 sharing.
+Chateau de la Treyne offers double rooms priced from €300 (Room only, based on two sharing.
 Breakfast is €28; add €124 to upgrade to half-board.
 Price is subject to availability and valid for 2017 (open from March 25 to November 12 and Christmas and New Year).
 All prices correct, July 2017.